Exposed: The depression truth about ‘The Pill’

 2 – The deprivation of natural estrogen, progesterone, testosterone, and DHEA

 Birth control pills have been widely prescribed to women for almost seventy years, providing them with reproductive freedom however an open and honest conversation about the short term as well as long-term risk and adverse effects on mood, neurology, and hormones should take place.
+Talk to your doctor about your birth control options to decide what is the best option for you.
+In addition, make sure all the risks, benefits, and side effects of each option are explained to you in full, so you can make an informed choice.

 1. Barth, C., Villringer, A., & Sacher, J. (2015).
 Sex hormones affect neurotransmitters and shape the adult female brain during hormonal transition periods.
 Frontiers in neuroscience, 9, 37.